 Zyra’s plants provide great cover in lane while also being a handy poking tool, but she burns through her mana quickly.
 Stranglethorns is a great area denial tool in the late game, but she just doesn’t hit as hard late as she used to.
 She still has some situationally-great matchups, though, so don’t write her off too fast.

 Vel’Koz can present a lot to the bot lane with his high range and poke damage.
 He does provide a little bit of peel with his CC, but he’s very squishy and immobile.
 Besides, channeling his ultimate leaves him in a vulnerable position from which he can peel for the ADC.

-Taric has risen in popularity when the Sona and Taric duo overtook the League community and even showed up in competitive games, but he still remains in a relatively weak place.
-His tank/enchanter hybrid playstyle often leaves him stuck at a crossroads in investing into one or the other and not excelling at either.
-His ultimate is useless if it isn’t timed properly, but he can swing the tide of a fight if timed right, and he can trade decently in lane with his passive, but he’s vulnerable to dying early in fights and not popping his ultimate in time.
+Taric’s tank/enchanter hybrid playstyle often leaves him stuck at a crossroads in investing into one or the other and not excelling at either.
+His ultimate is useless if it isn’t timed properly, but he can swing the tide of a fight if timed right, and he can trade decently in lane with his passive.

-This article will be updated periodically throughout season nine.
+This article will be updated periodically throughout the preseason.